trentm/node-dashdash/README.md

     };
     var opts = dashdash.parse({options: options});

-See "examples/custom-option-duration.js" for another example adding a "duration" option type.
+See "examples/custom-option-\*.js" for other examples.
+See the `addOptionType` block comment in "lib/dashdash.js" for more details.
 Please let me know [on twitter](https://twitter.com/trentmick) or [with an issue](https://github.com/trentm/node-dashdash/issues/new) if you write a generally useful one.